GodotVR/godot-openvr-asset/README.md

 Using a separate viewport
 -------------------------
-If you want control over the output on screen so you can show something independent on the desktop you can add a viewport to your scene and set the arvr property to true and hdr property to false.
-It is important that the ARVR nodes are child nodes within this viewport.
+If you want control over the output on screen so you can show something independent on the desktop you can add a viewport to your scene.

+Make sure that you turn the arvr property of this viewport to true and the HDR property to false.
+Also make sure that both the clear mode and update mode are set to always.

 You can add a normal camera to your scene to render a spectator view or turn the main viewport into a 2D viewport and save some rendering overhead.

 You can now simplify you initialisation code on your root node to: